mneudert/vagrant-mountaineer/README.md

     options: {
       type: :nfs
     }

+project 'optional',
+    guestpath: '/data/plugin-optional',
+    hostpath: './may-not-exist',
+    optional: true
 ```

 Values for `:guestpath ` and `:hostpath` are required.
 Additional options
 (like `type`) can be configuring using the `:options` key.
 The name of the
 project will be used as the mount identifier.

+If a project is defined as `optional` it will not be mounted if the host
+path is missing.
+For the time being this is done silently.

 ## License